 Summary

-Students will investigate how digital and analog waves carry information by developing a model and relating it to information transmission.
-This lesson is Part 3 of "Beyond the Slinky®," a three-part lesson series on waves and their properties.
+In this lesson, students investigate how digital and analog waves carry information by developing models and relating these to information transmission.
+This lesson is Part 3 of the "Beyond the Slinky®" series on waves and their properties.

 Essential Question(s)